JamieKitson/misc/README.md

 Dad
 ===
-A script to poll the [SOS.org.uk](http://sos.org.uk) and email me posts by my dad.
+A script to poll the [SOS.org.uk](http://sos.org.uk) website and email me posts by my dad.

 Solar
 =====